O god, grant that I may not so much seek

 Act – The priest must perform the Blessing of Daily Bread with 0 Vulgarity.

-Should any target of the rite do violence or threaten to commit violence against another while still within the building, they and all members of their declared allegiance become Cursed, and suffer the “Drain Hope” call.
+Should any target of the rite do violence or threaten to commit violence against another while still within the building, they and all members of their declared allegiance become Damned, and suffer the “Drain Hope” call.
 This includes implied threats, such as “Let us take this outside to settle it, once and for all.”

 Regardless of whether or not the priest is correct in their assessment of the loyalties of a target they accuse of lying, the target may be excluded from the declared allegiance or assigned to a different one.